cbrandolino/log/books.md

 ## October 2019

+- How to be a Dictator, Frank Dikötter, 2.5
 - Hidden Order, John Holland, 3.5
 - The Face of Battle, John Keegan, 3
 - A History of God, Karen Armstrong, 3.5